 It doesn’t help make the planet greener

-High-rises buildings allow density by maximising the use of land they are built on.
+High-rise buildings allow density by maximising the use of land they are built on.
 But when a building is too high, the glass windows will not be able to sustain too much sun and too much wind.
 They also cannot be opened, and they neither keep excessive heat out nor desirable heat in.

 Therefore, the building will require huge amounts of energy for heating, ventilating, and air-conditioning to survive.